Saint Non, Mother of Saint David

 Other than the famous tale of Saint David’s birth, we do not know that much about Saint Non.
 There are many stories and rumours as to her history before David and somewhat about her life following on from the birth.

 It is believed that Non, also known as Nonita or Nonna, was a recognised Saint in her own right but her heritage is uncertain.
-It is widely agreed that Non was completely isolated from community during her time living on that Pembrokeshire clifftop, and it is this fact which largely casts down on her background.
+It is widely agreed that Non was completely isolated from the community during her time living on that Pembrokeshire clifftop, and it is this fact that largely casts down on her background.
 And depending on which of these stories you choose to believe might have some impact on what you believe about why she was all alone that thundery eve.

 Some say that she was of Irish descent, and had travelled to Wales to carry out some of her saintly duties.
 This suggesting that her family and friends were all home in Ireland, hence the reason she was unaccompanied.